I’m pleased to announce to the world my first album!

 But wow.
 I don’t know if we’ll ever get these kind of backstage seats again in our lifetime.
 Hey, fighting extreme global poverty has some perks!

-I really enjoy u2′s music and have even hosted a debate on this blog if they are the greatest band ever.
-I’m also a huge fan of BONO for the way he leverages his fame to be a voice for the voiceless but: Read the rest of this entry »
+I really enjoy u2’s music and have even hosted a debate on this blog if they are the greatest band ever.
+I’m also a huge fan of BONO for the way he leverages his fame to be a voice for the voiceless but: Continue reading “dear bono: i admire your work but please stop blowing kisses at my wife”

 By now, you’ve heard of the sensational story of Susan Boyle.
 If you haven’t, it might be time to learn about this new invention called the internet.
 Her story is certainly captivating and worthy of much attention.